Luveris (Lutropin Alfa (Rch))

 What If You Miss a Dose?

-If you miss your dose at the usual time, contact your doctor or nurse immediately for advice.
-Luveris should be used regularly at the same time each day.
+If you miss a dose of Luveris, contact your doctor or nurse immediately for guidance.

 Side Effects